joakimsk/docs/docs/restapi2.rst

    Returns a list of sign objects

    :status 200: Ok
+   :status 401: Authentication failed
+   :status 500: No authorization info found
-   :status 500: If something went wrong with the database SQL query or if authorization info was not found.
+   :status 500: If something went wrong with the database SQL query

    :>jsonarr string id: Unique id for sign
    :>jsonarr string url: Link to a web-page or image